donnellreuben/Twitter-Clone/README.md

   <li>Adjusted spacing under username and tweet text as well as muted username/handle and timestamp.</li>
   <li>User can add display name.
 Display names appear bold on the feed just like on twitter.</li>
   <li>Updated all buttons to be round.</li>
+  <li>Added settings page to navbar.
+User can edit username, displayname and profile picture.</li>
 </ul>

 ## End